3 Differences Between the Entrepreneur and Employee Mindsets

 3. Full Accountability vs. Team Player Responsibility

-They understand that the progress and success of their projects or business begins and ends with them.
+They understand that the progress and success of their projects or business begin and end with them.

-Regardless of the root cause of the problem, they must drive the solution because in the end it is their enterprise and they must both get it going and keep it running by using the resources and talents.
+Regardless of the root cause of the problem, they must drive the solution because, in the end, it is their enterprise, and they must both get it going and keep it running by using the available resources and talents.

 “I have not failed.
 I’ve just found 10,000 ways that won’t work.” – Thomas A. Edison.

-While an employee is assigned individual performance goals which feed into corporate success; each employee is not singly responsible or accountable for the overall organization’s success or failure.
+While an employee is assigned individual performance goals which feed into corporate success, each employee is not singly responsible or accountable for the overall organization’s success or failure.

-So, each team member is responsible for their input and managers/executives are accountable for ensuring that the individual goals as well as assigned areas of responsibility tie together to meet the expectations of the department or the organization.
+So, each team member is responsible for their input, and managers/executives are accountable for ensuring that the individual goals and assigned areas of responsibility tie together to meet the department’s or the organization’s expectations.

-Those with the employee mindset must understand that working together means participating by contributing quality work as well as being open to assist others to avoid or resolve issues and gain success.
+Those with the employee mindset must understand that working together means contributing quality work and being open to assisting others to avoid or resolve issues and gain success.

 “A team is a small number of people with complementary skills committed to a common purpose, performance goals and approach for which they hold themselves mutually accountable.” – Katzenberg and Smith